Chaitin's Omega and an Algorithmic Phase Transition: Appendix A: Review of Turing Machines

 \subsection{A2.
 An example}

 As an example, consider a Turing machine with 5 states $1,2,3,4,H$.
-The table in fig. \ref{figA} (left) defines how this particular machine writes $0,1$ or $2$ ($2$ denoting a blank), then moves left ($-1$) or right ($+1$), and then switches to a new state, depending on the input bit it reads (left column) and the state it is in (top row). \\
+The first six columns of table 1 define how this particular machine writes $0,1$ or $2$ ($2$ denoting a blank), then moves left ($-1$) or right ($+1$), and then switches to a new state, depending on the input bit it reads (left column) and the state it is in (top row). \\

 First, let the input string be "01".
-Fig \ref{figA} (center) graph shows a two-dimensional graph of the evolution of the bit string, with a new row added for each time step.
-The machine \begin{itemize} \item starts in state $1$ on the first bit of the work tape, which is $0$. \item writes a $0$, remains in state $1$ and moves right to the next bit, whose value is $1$. \item writes a $1$, remains in state $1$, and moves right to the next bit, which is blank. \item switches to state $2$, and moves back left to the prevous bit, whose value is $1$. \item overwrites it with $0$, switches to state $3$, and moves left, and so on. \end{itemize} At some point, the machine lands on a blank bit in state $2$, moves one bit to the right and halts.
-The output string are two $1$'s in a row.
-By modifying the input string, other output strings can be produced.
-The reader may verify that if the input string is the number $b$ in binary code, then the output string of this particular Turing machine always consists of $b$ $1$'s in a row, with the head halting on its first bit.
-The right graph shows this computation in condensed form for $b=1001_2=8_{10}$.\\
+Fig \ref{figD} (left) shows a two-dimensional graph of the evolution of the bit string, with a new row appended for each time step.
+The machine \begin{itemize} \item starts in state $1$ on the first bit of the work tape, which is $0$. \item writes a $0$, remains in state $1$ and moves right to the next bit, whose value is $1$. \item writes a $1$, remains in state $1$, and moves right to the next bit, which is blank. \item switches to state $2$, and moves back left to the prevous bit, whose value is $1$. \item overwrites it with $0$, switches to state $3$, and moves left, and so on. \\ \end{itemize}